emqx/cloud-docs/en_US/billing/taxation.md

 If your billing address is **within** the United States (USA), sales tax will be assessed and collected according to the rules and regulations of each state.

-If your billing address is **outside** the United States (USA), such as the regions listed below, EMQX Platform applies VAT/GST charges to your purchases.
+If your billing address is **outside** the United States (USA), such as the regions listed below, EMQX Cloud applies VAT/GST charges to your purchases.
 However, if you provide a valid VAT/GST ID, you will be exempt from VAT/GST charges (except for customers in Germany).
 By entering a VAT/GST ID, you confirm that you are a VAT/GST registered business.

 - Australia
 - Canada